officialrajdeepsingh/awesome-nextjs/README.md

 - [Obra Icons](https://icons.obra.studio) - The Obra icons are a simple, consistent set of icons, perfect for user interfaces.
 - [Shadcn Icons](https://www.shadcn.io/icons) - React Icons for shadcn/ui.
 - [Remix Icon](https://remixicon.com) - Remix Icon is an open-source library of high-quality, neutral-style system symbols designed specifically for designers and developers.
+- [theSVG](https://www.thesvg.org) - Free brand SVG icons for developers, designers, and teams.
+Use them in any project, no attribution required.

 ## Static Search library